sdrohrer/lexflex/docs/README.md

 AWS Lex is a single service that packages and consolidates many of the steps for building chatbots.
 However, typically for a complete end-to-end deployment of a chatbot you are required to leverage other AWS services and systems to properly serve your customers.
 More on AWS Lex [can be found here](https://aws.amazon.com/lex).

 **[3.
 Benefits](/docs/benefits.md)**
-</br>*This document will list high level overview and benefits to several AWS Services
+</br>*This document will list high level overview and benefits to several AWS Services.*

 AWS Lex : Conversational interfaces using voice and text AWS Polly : Conversion of text inputs to speech